bcgov/mobile-authentication-android/README.md

 The hint param is optional and can be used to directly send the user to the specified login.

-We recommened you use a custom application schema for your redirectUri such as <NAME_OF_YOUR_APP>://android
+We recommend you use a custom application schema for your redirectUri such as <NAME_OF_YOUR_APP>://android

 Please use the context of the activity in which you are going to call authenticate to create the client.